- 1 Pac-10 Coach of the Year: 2010

 PGA Tour veteran, former NCAA Champion and Eugene native Casey Martin enters his eight season in 2013-14 after amassing one of the Ducks’ impressive resumes in any sport.

 In his short tenure, he has transformed Oregon into a national golf power, and guided the team to five NCAA Championship appearances.

 In that span, UO has tied for the lead at the end of regulation of the Pac-12 Championships twice, and scored a fourth-runner-up effort in ‘15.
 In NCAA Regional play, Oregon has been equally up to par with one title (2010) and four runner-up efforts (2008, ‘09, ’12, ‘14).

-So far in 2014-15, Martin has led the Ducks to their ninth-straight NCAA Regional appearance and earned 27th bid to the NCAA Championships held at the Concession Club in Bradenton, Fla., (May 29-June 3).
+In 2014-15, Martin led the Ducks to their ninth-straight NCAA Regional appearance and 27th NCAA Championships held at the Concession Club in Bradenton, Fla., (May 29-June 3).
 The Ducks used a clutch performance on the back-nine to jump Colorado and take the fifth and final spot to advance at the Noblesville Regional after rifling in 17 birdies as a team.
 Oregon wasn’t able to make the 54-hole cut after three rounds of play and wrapped up the NCAA Championships in 23rd place with a final card of 38-over 902.

 In the regular season, Oregon posted a school-record four-straight wins to start the fall and picked up its fifth win of the year in early March at the Desert Mountain Intercollegiate.
 The Ducks also set the NCAA low-round record in the fall in the first round of the Ka’anapali Collegiate Classic with a blistering 30-under 254.
 Brandon McIver’s 62 card tied Daniel Miernicki (2010-11) and Derek Sipe, Jr. (2006-07) for the lowest-round ever at Oregon.